Telaio

 migrateToLatest(options)Runs all pending app migrations (runs framework migrations first internally)

-runFrameworkMigrations(db)Runs Telaio's own internal migrations — called automatically by migrateToLatest
+runFrameworkMigrations(db, logger?, schema?)Runs Telaio's own internal migrations -- called automatically by the above functions

 Telaio stores its internal migration state in _telaio_migrations.
 Your app migrations use a separate table (Kysely defaults to kysely_migration).
 The two tables never conflict.